 Father Seraphim also analyzed modern treatments of the NDE.
 He saw in them messages reflective of non-Orthodox, occultist thinking about the afterlife.
 For example:

-3. NDEs are themselves preparations for the afterlife.
+1. One need not fear death.
+Perceptions of modern NDEs indicate that death is not something to fear.
+Father Seraphim argued that there is no reason to presume these happy visions truly indicate what the soul will experience, on a permanent basis, after the death of the body.2.
+Judgment and hell are nonexistent.
+Anecdotal evidence from NDEs depicts the "being of light" as a non-judgmental entity that views one's deeds, even evil actions, with equanimity and humor.
+Father Seraphim responded that this presumption of avoiding judgment was not supportable.
+He pointed out that certain NDE investigators appeared to overlook completely the possibility that the evident absence of judgment in the initial moments after death might be an erroneous impression; or that judgment might indeed occur, but later.3.
+NDEs are themselves preparations for the afterlife.
 Father Seraphim described as "tragic" and "ill-founded" the naive view that faith, repentance, spiritual struggle and participation in the Sacraments were less important than the so-called understanding and love supposedly engendered by NDEs and other such experiences.
 Father Seraphim traced these doctrines back to the teachings of 19th-century spiritualists.
 The spiritualist movement arose in Europe in the 1850s and was based partly on the notion that souls can progress to higher levels of existence.
 Spiritualists also taught that "advanced" souls should welcome death joyously, because death held the promise of greater "enlightenment."

 Such teachings, Father Seraphim explained, were invented by demons and delivered through mediums to the spiritualists.
 These doctrines were intended specifically to counteract and supplant the traditional Christian view of the afterlife.
 Father Seraphim described today's occultist view of life after death, exemplified in the New Age model of NDEs and the afterlife, as merely a popularized version of spiritualist doctrines from the previous century.
 Such beliefs are precisely what the demons wish to encourage, through accounts of a "non-judgmental" superbeing waiting for souls on "the other side.